EtomicBomb/distributed-systems-final-project/README.md

 Students may not register for more than 5 courses.

 If a student manages to register for a course, they do not become deregistered.

-A student's qualifications do not change.

-A course's prerequisites do not change.

 The nodes do not go down.